The South PoleANI

 Adam Rheborg / ANI

 Fly to the South Pole, where all 360 lines of longitude meet and in a few steps you can walk around the world.
 History comes alive as you stand at 90° South, the ultimate goal of polar explorers Amundsen and Scott.
 Imagine how it felt to head out across the frozen continent and into the unknown over 100 years ago.
 Feel the spirit of determination and discovery that has inspired a century of Antarctic exploration and scientific research.
-Now can you, together with PolarQuest and Antartctic Logistics & Expeditions (ALE), be one of the selected few that have set foot on the Geographic South Pole.
+Now can you be one of the selected few that have set foot on the Geographic South Pole.

 Day 1: Fly to Antarctica*

-We will call you at your hotel in the morning to advise you of current conditions in Antarctica.
-If the weather is suitable for our flight, we will pick you up at your hotel within the hour.
+You will be called at your hotel in the morning to get a update of the current conditions in Antarctica.
+If the weather is suitable for the flight, you will be picked up at your hotel within the hour.

-At the Punta Arenas airport, we board our chartered jet for the 4¼ hour flight to Antarctica.
-Our routecrosses the Drake Passage, then follows the west side of the Antarctic Peninsula and the spine of the Ellsworth Mountains.
-We land on a naturally occurringblue-ice runway on Union Glacier where you will take your first steps on Antarctica.
-Climb aboard one of our specially-adapted vans for the 5 mi (8 km) shuttle to the camp.
-The staff will provide a welcome tour of camp and show you to your tent.
+At the Punta Arenas airport, you will board the chartered jet for the 4¼ hour flight to Antarctica.
+The route crosses the Drake Passage, then follows the west side of the Antarctic Peninsula and the spine of the Ellsworth Mountains.
+You land on a naturally occurringblue-ice runway on Union Glacier where you will take your first steps on Antarctica, then climb aboard one of the specially-adapted vans for the 5 mi (8 km) shuttle to the camp.
+The staff will provide a welcome tour of the camp and show you to your tent.

 Day 2-5: Explore Union Glacier